OSGConnect/connectbook/admin/create-project.md

 * Scroll down to the project that was just generated
 * Click on members, and then the "Invite people to this group" link
 * Search for user, and then hit the send invitation button

+## Freshdesk responses

+There is a canned response that can be used to reply to the user when the group has been created.
+It's in the 'User Support > Project Created' response.